Working with R

 The opposite of the > operator is the < operator.
 This filters numeric columns which are less than a value.

-• Change > to < and run code
+In the video we change > to < and run the code.

 Combined filters